MIT-LCP/wfdb-python/README.rst

 Possible output argument:

-- ``d_signals``: The digital conversion of the signal.
+- ``d_signal``: The digital conversion of the signal.
 Either a 2d numpy array or a list of 1d numpy arrays.

 Example Usage: